 15. Do I need to ‘sign up’ for a Proplend IFISA every tax year?

-You only need to open one IFISA with Proplend.
-The same IFISA can hold different loan investments and ISA monies from past years and the current tax year.
+No – you only need to open one IFISA with Proplend.
+The same IFISA can hold different loan investments and ISA monies from past and current years.
 You will be required to agree to our Terms and Conditions when you first open a Proplend IFISA via your Lender Dashboard.
 We will let you know each time they change.

-16. What information do you report annually about my IFISA?
+16. What information do you report about my IFISA?

 We are required to report certain information about your ISA to HMRC each year.
 This includes the amount subscribed, a valuation of your holdings at the end of the tax year and some personal details.
 The process is entirely secure and your details are not compromised or shared with any other third parties.